Stars of the screen

 Find out which historic houses and dramatic landscapes you can see on-screen, from popular TV dramas to brand new films.

-Montacute represents Greenwich Palace, Henry VIII’s main London seat and the site of Anne Boleyn’s arrest in Wolf Hall.
-The Elizabethan mansion’s extensive grounds provided a spectacular backdrop to jousting scenes and hosted the dazzling Royal tent.
+Montacute House returns as Greenwich Palace, Henry VIII’s main London seat and the site of Anne Boleyn’s arrest in Wolf Hall.
+In the first series, the Elizabethan mansion’s extensive grounds provided a spectacular backdrop to jousting scenes and hosted the dazzling Royal tent.
+In the Mirror and the Light, Montacute’s 15th-century tapestries frame an ageing, gout-ridden Henry VIII (Damian Lewis).

 Free from collections and furniture, the spacious interiors of Barrington Court were dressed in the drama to become York Place, the home of Cromwell’s mentor and friend Cardinal Wolsey.